Costa Pacifica: Amenities

-Operation history
+Operational history

 The maiden voyage of Costa Pacifica was on 6 June 2009, an eight-day cruise and departed in Savona, with a special 48-hour layover in Palma de Mallorca, Spain.

-In the entire 2009 summer season, Costa Pacifica offered seven day cruises in the Western Mediterranean, with calls at Rome, Savona, Marseilles, Barcelona, Palma, Tunis, Malta and Palermo.
+In the entire 2009 summer season, Costa Pacifica offered seven day cruises in the Western Mediterranean, with calls at Rome, Savona, Marseille, Barcelona, Palma, Tunis, Malta, and Palermo.

-During the 2009-2010 winter season, Costa Pacifica departed from Rome and Savona, offering 10- and 11-day cruises in Egypt, Israel and Turkey.
-In Summer 2010, she offered seven day cruises in the Western Mediterranean, with calls at Rome, Savona, Barcelona, Palma, Tunis, Malta and Catania.
+During the 2009–2010 winter season, Costa Pacifica departed from Rome and Savona, offering 10- and 11-day cruises to Egypt, Israel, and Turkey.
+In the summer 2010 cruise season, she offered seven-day cruises in the Western Mediterranean, with calls at Rome, Savona, Barcelona, Palma, Tunis, Malta and Catania.

-Incidents and accidents

 On 11 December 2012 Costa Pacifica struck a piling while maneuvering into dock at the Port of Marseille, France.
-The cause of the damage is blamed on heavy wind, an 8 m gash was left on her hull above the waterline.
+The incident, blamed on heavy wind, left an 8 m gash was left on her hull above the waterline.
 Her itinerary was not delayed.